FbN/yado-js/README.md

 ### scope => {}

-Function return an object.
+A function that returns an object.
 The object will replace the block scope.

 ```js
 // see up for ArrayDo init